Japan's Exceptional Service! Most Used Taxi App GO

 Kusatsu Yumehonjin [Tourist Information Center/Free Rest Area]

-It is a space where local residents and tourists can feel free to take a break, and there is a rest area, nursing room, and restroom.
-Kusatsu City tourism volunteer guides are always on hand to provide information on Kusatsu's sightseeing and history.
+This is a space where local residents and tourists can take a break, and it has a rest area, a nursing room, and toilets.
+Kusatsu City volunteer tourist guides are always on hand to provide information on Kusatsu's tourism and history.

 directions_walk